What does “TEA” mean in the EB-5 world?

 In accordance with the latest legislation dated March 2022, the processing time for review of I-526 petitions should not exceed 120 days.
 However, for the time being this is only on paper as real processing times can be anywhere between 1 – 5 years.

 As of July 2023, processing times for I-526 petitions are approximately 56.5 months, and U.S. Customs and Immigration Services have a backlog of approximately 13,000 pending petitions.

 This category includes localities with up to 20,000 inhabitants and territories bordering them.
 Such a locality must not be a suburb of a larger city.

-The project must be located either within an area with an unemployment rate greater than 150% of the national average rate, or in a neighboring census tract which is close to it.
+The project must be located either within a census tract with an unemployment rate greater than 150% of the national average rate, or in a neighboring census tract.
 The weighted average unemployment rate for both census tracts must be at least 150% of the national average rate.
 A census tract is the official smallest territorial entity for which population data are available.

 Evidence of TEA status

 To prove that the project does qualify as a TEA project, Regional Centers and business owners usually order a special report from economists.
 This report is submitted together with project documentation and should be accepted by the United States Department of Homeland Security.

 TEA status is valid for two years after the submission of the project business plan via form I956F by the Regional Center, or for two years after the transfer of investments within your own business.